ForestAdmin/agent-nodejs/docs/getting-started/migrating/customizations/smart-fields.md

 {% endtab %} {% endtabs %}

-## Step 2: Make it writable
+## Step 2: Implement write handler ([Docs](../../../agent-customization/fields/write.md))

-If the field is writable, you will need to call another customization function: `collection.replaceFieldWriting()`.
+If you want your computed field to be writable, you will need to call the `.replaceFieldWriting()` function.

 This part is very similar to the legacy agent.
+The API change is because this function can be used to make any field writable, not just computed fields, or to change the default writing behavior of a normal field.

 {% tabs %} {% tab title="Before" %}